How Minnesota drowns would-be horse teeth floaters in excessive licensing laws

 (b) The board must waive the requirement in paragraph (a), clause (1), and allow a person to perform equine teeth floating services if the person provides satisfactory evidence of being actively engaged in equine teeth floating for at least ten of the past 15 years and has generated at least $5,000 annually in personal income from this activity.

-First, new applicants have to go through the supervision of experienced veterinarians.
-This in itself an incentive for anti-competitive behavior.
-New applicants are future competition for current veterinarians.
-And the law in this case gives incumbents so much power to decide the fate of new entrants.
+First, requiring new applications to go through incumbent workers in the industry incentivizes anti-competitive behavior.
+Experienced veterinarians have an interest in warding off their competition.
 But even if one is successful in getting a letter, getting certified by a private certification program is no walk in the park.

 Private Program Certification

-For so long, the board only recognized the International Association of Equine Dentistry (IAED) as the only acceptable private certification program.
-And to be certified by the IAED, someone must pass a practical exam.
-And once again, Minnesota does not allow any persons to practice horse teeth filling without getting licensed.
-This leaves applicants with one option; to go out to states that do not regulate the practice.
+For so long, the board only recognized the International Association of Equine Dentistry (IAED) as the acceptable private certification program.
+To be certified by the IAED, someone must pass a practical exam.
+This brings us to another problem: Minnesota does not allow any person to practice horse teeth filing without getting licensed.
+Applicants are forced to go to other states that do not regulate the practice.

-But even after obtaining experience to actually get a test one must be a member of IAED for 9 months and also be sponsored by an existing IAED-certified member.
-But to sponsor someone an IAED member must take a look and evaluate the candidate’s work.
-This once again leaves applicants at the mercy of their competition.
+Furthermore, even after getting through the trouble of acquiring experience, an applicant must be a member of IAED for 9 months and also be sponsored by an existing IAED-certified member before they take the practical test.
+To sponsor someone, an IAED member must evaluate the candidate’s work, which leaves applicants at the mercy of their competition.
 Worse yet, IEAD is an international organization with few or no members in the state of Minnesota.

-This process sounds even more bewildering when you realize that Minnesota does not regulate the dehorning of cattle, and goats or the castration of swine, goats, and sheep, or the docking of sheep.
-But if this was a matter of safety, these standards would apply to those other occupations.
+This process sounds even more bewildering when you realize that Minnesota does not regulate the dehorning of cattle and goats or the castration of swine, goats, and sheep, or the docking of sheep, and indication that these standards likely do not exist for safety.
+If safety was the concern, these other similar occupations would get the same treatment.

 It has been years since this report came out.
 However not much has changed with this law.
 In fact, the only thing that the Veterinarian Board has done is to approve 4 more private certification programs that applicants can go through.
 However, these are not more welcoming.